 Maya Bamberger

-Maya Bamberger is an independent curator and scholar based in New Haven.
-From 2019 to 2023, she served as the curator at RawArt Gallery in Tel Aviv, where she curated numerous solo and group exhibitions, including Noam Toran’s “We Crave Blood” (2023), Ester Schneider’s “Temperance” (2023), Keren Gueller’s “Wet Collection” (2022), Dov Heller’s “Nirim” (2021), and Sagie Azoulay’s “Ernie” (2020).
-She also spearheaded the “Shuttle Project” (2020-2022), which supported emerging artists at the beginning of their careers.
+From 2019 to 2023, she worked as the curator at RawArt Gallery in Tel Aviv, where she curated numerous solo and group exhibitions, including Noam Toran’s “We Crave Blood” (2023), Keren Gueller’s “Wet Collection” (2022), and Dov Heller’s “Nirim” (2021).
+She also spearheaded “Shuttle Project” (2020–2022), which supported emerging artists at the beginning of their careers and led and produced Tel Aviv Gallery Weekend 2020.
 Maya has curated significant independent projects, including “Understandable Misunderstanding: How to be with art?”
 (2024), an online group exhibition, and Hilla Toony Navok’s “Choreographing the Public: Rolling Rooms” (2020) at OnCurating Project Space in Zurich.

 Curatorial Statement: